jupyter-naas/docs/site/docs/scale/platform-comparisons/overview.md

 sidebar_position: 1
 ---

-# Building Your Data & AI Platform Stack
+# Platform Comparisons

-When building your Data & AI Platform, organizations need to understand how different platforms compare and integrate.
-Naas can serve as either a standalone AI-native platform OR as an intelligent layer that enhances existing data infrastructure.
+Organizations evaluating AI platforms need to understand both competitive positioning and integration opportunities.
+Naas can serve as either a standalone AI-native platform or as an intelligent layer that enhances existing data infrastructure.

-This guide helps you evaluate:
+This guide provides:
 - **Head-to-head comparisons** between platforms for specific capabilities
-- **Integration opportunities** to build a best-of-breed platform
+- **Integration strategies** for building best-of-breed solutions
-- **Migration strategies** from existing platforms to AI-native approaches
+- **Migration guidance** from existing platforms to AI-native approaches
-- **Hybrid architectures** that combine multiple platforms strategically
+- **Decision frameworks** for choosing the right platform strategy

 ## Platform Strategies